 The regulator’s rules

-You may have made every payment on time, but the debt is still unaffordable.
+Even if you made every payment on time, the debt may still have been unaffordable.

 The following is my summary of the regulator’s rules:

-- a lender should also make checks before increasing a credit limit;
+- a lender should make checks before increasing a credit limit;

 - credit isn’t affordable if paying it leaves you short of money for your bills, normal expenses, and your other debts;